 Then select the Target Connection for the package.
 If haven't created a target connection yet, click the New button and create a new connection (learn how).

-To create an import task manually, click the + Add task button and configure a new import task in the Import Wizard as described in the How to Create Import Task topic.
+To create an import task, click the + Add task button and configure a new import task in the Import Wizard as described in the How to Create Import Task topic.

 You can rename your package by clicking the Edit name button near the automatically generated package name.
 By default, the package name is generated based on the import task operations and target object or table names.